 He had stopped panting and seemed content, like a child falling asleep.

-and then… he slowly came closer and laid down in my lap, gave a big sigh and died, right there in my arms.
+and then… he slowly came closer and laid down in my lap, gave a big sigh and passed away there in my arms.

 .… He will always be there.

-Fred was my first dog, my buddy, my best friend.
+Fred was my first shop dog, my buddy, my best friend.